rossanx/akfs/docs/journal.md

         movb    $0xCF,   0x816
         movb    $0x00,   0x817

-The bottom line is, both the CODE SEGMENT and the DATA SEGMENT are 4GB long, goes from 0x0 and 0xFFFFFFFF.
+Putting it in simple words, both the CODE SEGMENT and the DATA SEGMENT are 4GB long, goes from 0x0 and 0xFFFFFFFF.
 Now let me break a GDT entry down.
+THIS IS GOLD, SAVE IT SOMEWHERE.

 Entry 0x8 (CODE SEGMENT) will be put in memory like this:

 <pre>